 Allendale East Arch Gates Print Page

-Allendale East Arch Gates commemorates those who served in World Wars One and Two.
-The arch which was unveiled at the entrance to the Soldiers Memorial Park was originally erected to commemorate the fallen of World War One.
+Allendale East Arch Gates commemorate those who served in World Wars One and Two.
+The arch at the entrance to the Soldiers Memorial Park was originally erected to commemorate the fallen of World War One.
 The name of a fallen soldier from World War Two was added to the arch at a later date.

 The ceremony of unveiling the Soldiers' Memorial Arch, at the entrance to the Soldiers' Memorial Park, was held on Wednesday last.
 There was a good attendance, including returned soldiers and relatives of the fallen men.
 The children, under the direction of the head teacher (Mr. H. Jones) and his assistant (Miss Ursula Tibbles) marched from the public hall at 3 p.m., and formed a guard of honour in front of the arch.